lsp-plugins/lsp-plugins/README.md

  * U - Unknown, the code may be built but the correctness of it's work has not been tested.
  * N - No support, the code may compile but the work has not been tested.

+Note that minimum supported Windows version is Windows Vista.

 Supported plugin formats:
   * CLAP (full support);
   * JACK standalone (full support)